To make sure you have a successful year…

 Preparation and rehearsal planning

-Each musician is expected to arrive with their instrument in working order, with all their music printed, and a pencil to take notes with.
+Each musician is expected to arrive with their instrument in working order (wind and brass players are required to make sure their instrument is properly maintained outside of rehearsal), with all their music printed and organized, and have a pencil to take notes with.

 Each musician is responsible for checking in with the front desk upon arrival, and is expected to be in their seat with their instrument tuned at the beginning of rehearsal.
 Late arrivals or absences are recorded and will affect placement at auditions.